-Republicans still love Nancy Pelosi
+Trump and Republicans still love Nancy Pelosi

 Why the relentless focus on the Democratic congresswoman from San Francisco?

-It was at the heart of their strategy to turn out reliably Republican voters who might be queasy with President Donald Trump's first five months in office, but did not want to see Pelosi and national Democrats celebrate a marquee victory in their own backyard.
+It was at the heart of their strategy to turn out reliably Republican voters who might be queasy with Trump's first five months in office, but did not want to see Pelosi and national Democrats celebrate a marquee victory in their own backyard.

 Pelosi "consistently polls very unfavorably," said John Rogers, the executive director of the National Republican Congressional Committee -- the House GOP's campaign arm.